webqit/quantum-js/README.md

 #### Fine-Grained Updates Within Conditional Contexts

-In all conditional constructs above, the contract is that updates to the “test” expressions themselves result in the rerun of the appropriate branch of the construct.
+In all conditional constructs above, the contract is that updates to the “test" expressions themselves result in the rerun of the appropriate branch of the construct.
 The selected branch is rerun *as a block*, not in *fine-grained* execution mode.

 ```js
 if ( testExpr ) {